ONSBigData/parsing_company_accounts/README.md

 The example PDF's, drawn randomly from Companies House a while back, are in example_data_PDF directory.

-02_process_pdfs_to_data.ipynb uses Tesseract to "read" a pdf and convert it to a table of words with locations and confidences in the translation.
+03_Extract_PDF_data.ipynb uses Tesseract to "read" a pdf and convert it to a table of words with locations and confidences in the translation.
-There's a lot in that notebook that  pre-processes images and fixes some quirks with how the PDF's are encoded.
+All the extraction code is now hidden in xbrl_image_parser.py.

-03_Extract_PDF_data gathers variables from the balance sheet entries in the PDF by first narrowing to the pages likely to BE the balance sheet, then using a sophisticated regex (from https://github.com/drkane) to get lines formatted with <some text> <number> <number> (simplified).
+The program gathers variables from the balance sheet entries in the PDF by first narrowing to the pages likely to BE the balance sheet, then using a sophisticated regex (from https://github.com/drkane) to get lines formatted with <some text> <number> <number> (simplified).
-I'm now working on reliably extracting the reporting unit from the PDF by searching for the most common element starting with £, $, EUR, and whatever number of zeros after it.
+The reporting unit (eg; £, £000, $) is discovered by finding the most common currency unit followed or not by zeroes.

-I'm assuming the dates of the records can be determined from metadata on the Companies House API, but haven't actually checked...
+I'm assuming the dates of the records can be determined from metadata on the Companies House API, but haven't actually checked.

 # To be fixed;